LabCookie/colonscript/readme.md

 - Revamped keywords
 - New math functions (like sin and cos)

-For updates, check my bluesky: @okguy-dev.bsky.social
+For updates, check my bluesky: @labcookie.bsky.social